Gruntfuggly/format-modified/README.md

 Formats modified sections of code on save.
 This is useful where you have a legacy codebase where you want to only format code changes and new code.

 Requires git and clang-format.
-The location of the clang-format executable will be determined from `clang-format.executable` or `C_Cpp.clang_format_path`.
-If neither of these is defined, it will assume clang-format is available in your normal path.
+The location of the clang-format executable will be determined from `format-modified.executable`, `clang-format.executable` or `C_Cpp.clang_format_path`.
+If none of these is defined, it will assume clang-format is available in your normal path.
 Alternatively, you can specify the location of the executable in the settings.

 Glob patterns can also be used to specify alternative clang-format configuration files.
 This allows you got further tailor the formatting of legacy code, where some files may need to adhere to different standards, for example.
 This works by temporarily copying an alternative configuration file into the folder containing the file to format, and renaming it to `.clang-format`.
 If there is already a `.clang-format` in the folder, it will be moved out of the way while the alternative file is used.